-Holding Tank Heater Switch (Located near the monitor panel) -Typical View
+Holding Tank Heater Switch (Located near monitor panel) -Typical View batteries would not support overnight heating without a supplemental charging source.

 DO NOT operate the holding tank heater unless you are providing a supplemental 12-volt power source to recharge the house batteries.
 This means either the shoreline cord must be plugged into a 120-volt source, the auxiliary generator must be operating, or the chassis engine must be running (such as when driving down the road).
 This will prevent excessive discharge of the house battery.